Port Wine Stain

 Treatment for Port-Wine Stains

 Although port-wine stains do not fade naturally, laser treatments have proven to be highly effective in dulling the color of the birthmark.
-This treatment works by shrinking the birthmark blood vessel fading the mark.
+This treatment works by shrinking the birthmark blood vessels with laser energy effectively fading the reddish purplish discoloration of the mark.

-Although port-wine stains won’t disappear independently, they can be treated by a professional.
-At Clear Dermatology & Aesthetics we offer laser treatments to minimize the appearance of port-wine stains.
+Although removing port wine stains entirely is not always possible, they can be treated by a professional.
+At Clear Dermatology & Aesthetics Center, we offer laser treatments to minimize the appearance of port-wine stains.
 Laser treatments can lighten the birthmark, making it less visible in areas such as the face and neck.

-At Clear Dermatology & Aesthetics Center, we proudly offer the V-Beam Perfecta “pulsed-dye” laser.
-Laser treatment is often started during childhood when the blood vessels and birthmark are smaller.
+At Clear Dermatology & Aesthetics Center, we proudly offer the VBeam Perfecta “pulsed-dye” laser.
+Laser treatment often starts during childhood when the tiny blood vessels and birthmarks are smaller.
 This ensures that the birthmark responds more readily to treatment.
-Laser treatments can also help diminish port-wine stains in older children, teens, and adults.
+Laser treatments can also help diminish port-wine stains in older children, teens, and adults without damaging the surrounding skin.
 The longer the stain has been on the skin, the more treatment sessions you may require.

 Laser therapy treatments are short, lasting only a few minutes, depending on the size of the birthmark.
-Treatments should be administered every few months to yield the best results.
+Treatments should be administered every few months to achieve optimal results.
 After treatment, your skin can appear red and tender, like a sunburn.
+Bruising may also be present.
 Numbing cream, spray, or anesthesia can be delivered to young children.